 Phase II – Detailed Study

-In order to claim and sustain R&D tax credits and Section 199 benefits, the IRS requires adequate documentation substantiating both the calculations and the nature of the work that may qualify for these benefits.
+In order to claim and sustain R&D tax credits, the IRS requires adequate documentation substantiating both the calculations and the nature of the work that may qualify for these benefits.
 Thus, Phase II focuses on collecting and organization the necessary documentation to ensure the documentation is audit-ready, well organized, meets typical Information Document Requests (IDRs) that agents issue during the course of an examination.

 Specifically, our Phase II key documentation and deliverables consist of:

-- Memoranda and technical interview reports documenting the nature of the qualified activities (both Section 199 and R&D activities) undertaken by your company
+- Memoranda and technical interview reports documenting the nature of the qualified activities undertaken by your company

 - Contemporaneous documentation in a well organized format to further support the qualified activities